 The idea of parallax scrolling has been employed for years by animators and game developers to give 2D spaces a sense of 3D reality and originated from early animated movies where illustrated backgrounds would move at varying speeds in cartoons.
 Parallax was first used in games in the 1982 arcade game Moon Patrol and has since been used for numerous uses including websites.

 For a National Bank of Arizona branch 10×6 foot video wall, D+B created a series of parallax/motion images from stills along with an interactive iPad application.
-Some still images simply had pan and zoom effects applied to create the sense of motion while others use the advanced parallax capabilities such as displacement maps (see hotel and hut images in video below), puppet tools (see horses and person on the mountain in video below), and mostly layered images as seen in the video and examples below.
+Some still images simply had pan and zoom effects applied to create the sense of motion while others use the advanced parallax capabilities such as displacement maps (see hotel and hut images in video below), puppet tools (see horses and person on the mountain in video below), and mostly layered images as seen in the examples below.

 This animated image shows the basics of how